polhervella/lab-macros-automated-report-generation/readme.md

 # Lab | Macros Automated Report Generation

-- In this lab, you will use the file `Deduction Import Raw.xlsm`.
+- In this lab, you will use the file `deduction_import_raw.xlsx`.
 The file is provided in the folder `files_for_lab`.
 This is the raw data file that is imported from the server.

 ### Scenario